The 2014-15 Abbott MS Handbook is viewable here.

 Parent Bulletin News is only on School Loop!

 The Parent Bulletin is no longer distributed as a separate email blast, it will only be available on the School loop site.
-Please scroll to the right of the student grades for school, PTA and other event happenings at Abbott.
+Please peruse the website for happenings at Abbott.

 SMFCSD Ed Foundation

 The Campus Climate Committee is looking for community volunteers to help with this very important group.
 If you are interested in volunteering some time please contact Jordan Sher at firstname.lastname@example.org.

 School Climate Change Initiative

 What we are seeing in the culture taking hold is a shared vision with students, parents, staff and administration to support finding new ways of making our campus safe for all students to learn.

 In the third year of our initiative, we have crafted a Vision Statement, Teacher Promise Statement, a student-centered model for addressing students targeted for bullying, and a teacher-facilitated, student run Campus Climate Committee that has created numerous activities, events, and even videos to address the culture change we seek.

 In a recent survey, students overwhelmingly agreed that empathy has increased at our school.